-In recognition, we recently caught up with seasoned colour experts at Haymes Paint, Wendy Rennie and Erin Hearns to get their insight into colour trends for 2021.
+In recognition to the International Colour Day, we caught up with seasoned colour experts at Haymes Paint, Wendy Rennie and Erin Hearns to get their insight into colour trends for 2021.

 The 2021 colour forecast was predicted back during Covid19 so it’s understandable that they all have a sense of calm.